sap-labs-france/ev-server/readme.md

 mongod --auth --port 27017 --dbpath /data/evse
 ```

-Now your database is ready to use.
+Now your database is ready to be used.

 ## The Application Server

 The application server consits of:
-	- **Central Service Server**: A server that communicates with the charging stations
+* **Central Service Server**: A server that communicates with the charging stations
-	- **Central Service REST Server**: A REST server that communicates with front-end Angular dashboard
+* **Central Service REST Server**: A REST server that communicates with front-end Angular dashboard

-You can install only one application server that will handle both or install serveral CSS and CSRS independantly to better scale.

 ### The Central Service Server (CSS)

 This application server will listen to the charging station and store their data to the database.

 It can also communicate with the charging stations (reboot, stop a transaction...)

-The communication used by this application server is the OCPP (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6.
+The communication used by this application server is the OCPP protocol (Open Charge Point Protocol) in version 1.2, 1.5 and 1.6.

-Other protocols, like the ISO 15118, may also be supported.
+Other protocols, like the ISO 15118, may also be supported in the future.

 #### Configuration

-The server configuration is stored in the **config.json** file.
+The server configuration is stored in the **config.json** file in the **src** directory.

-There is a template provided named **config-template.json**.
+There is a template already provided named **config-template.json**.

 Rename it to **config.json**.

-#### Listen to Charging Station
+#### Listen to the Charging Stations

-Set below the OCPP implementation (only soap is supported) and the protocol, host and the port to which you want the server to listen:
+Set the protocol, host and the port which you want the server to listen to (only OCPP SOAP implementation is supported):

 ```
   "CentralSystems": [
     {
       "implementation": "soap",
       "protocol": "http",
       "host": "localhost",
       "port": 8000
     }
   ]
 ```
-There can be several central systems with different protocols but today only http protocol is supported, there is no possibility to encrypt the communication.
+There can be several central systems with different protocols but today only http protocol is supported, thus there is no possibility to encrypt the communication between the server and the charging stations for the time being.

-Keep this information and it will be used to configure the charging station afterwards.

 ### The Central Service REST Server (CSRS)

-The server also exposes a set of REST services to serve the front-end Angular application.
+The server also exposes a set of REST services to serve the front-end [Angular Dashboard](https://github.com/LucasBrazi06/ev-dashboard).

 This application displays the charging stations with their statuses, charging curves, user management...

-You can find more details here: [ev-dashboard](https://github.com/LucasBrazi06/ev-dashboard)

 To set the end point, fill the following information in the **config.json** file